 Practice Pointer for Truck Accident Lawyers

 I encourage every single truck accident lawyer to investigate the truck weight limits and gross vehicle weight rating of the vehicles involved in the case.

 If the vehicle in your case is used for business, and it weighs more than 10,001 pounds, or 26,001 pounds–then a truck accident lawyer should be immediately thinking that you have a semi-truck or a motorcoach.

 Also, always be on the lookout for a trailer.
 If a trailer is being towed by a vehicle, then you should investigate whether the vehicle and trailer combination move the overall auto or truck into the commercial classification.

 What I do on every accident case.

-As a truck accident lawyer, I always keep the Federal Motor Carrier Safety Regulations close by at all times.
+As a truck accident lawyer at Georgia Auto Law, I always keep the Federal Motor Carrier Safety Regulations close by at all times.
 I can not tell you how many times I have seen other lawyers fail to realize that they were dealing with a commercial vehicle.
 And this leads to lower compensation for the client (and also possibly legal malpractice).

 A deep knowledge of the regulations is a requirement for any lawyer who is taking on truck accident cases.

 So, whenever I start working on a new case, the first thing I do is determine whether there are any commercial vehicles present in the case.
 I do a thorough investigation in the beginning to see if I can move any of the autos involved into the “commercial vehicle” territory.